fenago/spark-scala-examples/lab-guides/Lab_22.md

 If you have one root element following data elements then Spark XML is GO to API.
-If you wanted to write a complex structure and this API is not suitable for you, please read below article where I've explained using XStream API
+If you wanted to write a complex structure and this API is not suitable for you, please read below lab where I've explained using XStream API

 [Spark -- Writing complex XML structures using XStream